 Promotions & Retirements

 In September, Police Officer Roger Ide was promoted to Lieutenant.
-Lt Ide served as a deputy with both Jefferson County and Franklin County before joining the Byrnes Mill Police Department in 2009.
+Lt Ide served as a deputy with both Jefferson County and Washington County before joining the Byrnes Mill Police Department in 2009.

 “Lt.
 Ide’s dedication to the City is evident in everything he does,” explained Chief Dougherty.
 “He is a certified instructor, works hard to maintain training for our officers, and keeps up with the mountain of paperwork we handle.”